 If the expression evaluates to true,

-the caller is sent to destination1
+the caller is sent to destination1.
+If the

 expression evaluates to false, the caller is sent to the second